Stuffed Peppers with Cauliflower Rice (Paleo, GF)

 After pouring the chopped tomatoes and meat sauce on top of the cauliflower rice, I put the pan in the oven for 60-70 minutes (I lost track of time) at 350 degrees.
 I then set the oven to broiler and let it cook for 2-3 minutes until the tops burnt a little.

 Update: I’ve come up with an even better stuffed pepper recipe!
-Clean Ground Turkey Roasted Stuffed Peppers (paleo, GF).
+Clean Ground Turkey Roasted Stuffed Peppers.

 - 5 peppers

-- 1 cup of strained chopped tomato sauce (I recommend the Pomi brand)
+- 1 cup strained tomatoes, (I recommend the Pomi brand)

 - Preheat the oven to 350 degrees.